Copying remote files while changing ownership

 (ssh collector tar -cC /source .) | sudo -u orion -s tar -xC /mnt/datastore

-As-is, this operation relies on the GNU version of tar
+As-is, this operation relies on the GNU version of tar.
+It could be

 accomplished with a non-GNU version; the subshells would need to include